HJvA/fshome/README.md

 ## Configuring devices <a name="Configure"></a>

 The fs20.json file should contain the json representation of the fs20 devices that are present in your haus.
 Delete the fs20.json file to have a fresh install.
 First run fs20Sampler.py for a while to automatically fill the file with the devices the are currently emitting (do Press your fs20 handsenders and buttons to emit something).
 You can edit the fs20.json file afterwards, and change the dict key to fill in a (unique) display_name.
 You can also change the 'typ' field to represent the correct type of the device (typ has to correspond to one of the DEVT members listed below)

+The hue.json file should contain the json representation of hue devices that are connected to your hue bridge.
+Clear the hue.json file, except for the ip adress of the bridge on your LAN.
+Run hueAPI.py once to register fshome on the bridge, and to get an idea which devices are known.
+Enter the obtained userid in the hue.json file.
+Run fsmain.py for a while, and exit pressing ctrl-C See the error.log file for a proposed list of devices to be copied in hue.json

 Similar setups can be carried out with hueSampler.py and p1DSMR.py